akshaydr/humanoid_biped/Documentation/docs/objective.md

 ## Objective
 For any project, defining the objective or problem statement is the first step.
-This will help in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0NzMyMjk3N119
+eyJoaXN0b3J5IjpbLTg0OTk4MDE1MV19
 -->